IBM System 360/370 Compiler and Historical Documentation

 even in your office many don't just have place for iron wrapped in blue, here you can find the

-ou may probably be able to use all kinds of MVS derived systems, the Simula system below was used under MVS/XA.
+ou may probably be able to use all kinds of MVS derived systems, the Simula system below was used under MVS/ESA.
 To use it under z/OS, see below under bugs and remedies.

-Here you can have the Simula compiler and its runtime system.
-To my knowledge, this Simula implentation was done with PL/360.
+This is the Simula compiler and its runtime system.
+This Simula system was partially implemented with PL/360.
 The compiler had a year 2000 problem.
 After patching one octet in the load module the beast became tame.
-There are some funny protection techniques in the code which made it difficult to use TSO TEST.
+There seem to be protection techniques in the code which made it difficult to use TSO TEST.

 The file contains compiler and runtime system in XMIT/RECEIVE format.